 The Capstone brings together program participants, faculty, and national leaders in the library and academic health professions to discuss key issues.
 This intensive curriculum focuses on environmental forces helping to shape academic health sciences libraries.
 It will merge concepts raised throughout the year as well as recognize participants' completion of the program.
 The Capstone will reinforce your community of learners and will serve as a powerful networking opportunity with other leaders.
-Organizations represented in prior Capstone programs include the National Library of Medicine, Association of American Medical Colleges, Association of Research Libraries, American Medical Informatics Association, and other health professional and information organizations.
+Organizations represented in prior Capstone programs include the National Library of Medicine, Association of American Medical Colleges, Association of Research Libraries, Scholarly Publishing and Academic Resources Coalition (SPARC), and the Interprofessional Education Collaborative, and other health professional and information organizations.